 However, they’ll dilate on occasion.
 The same can be said for your cat.
 Some of the sensations that will lead to a cat’s eyes dilating include:

 - Surprise.
-If your cat is shocked or startled, their eyes will widen temporarily.
+If your cat is shocked or startled, her eyes will widen temporarily.
 A loud noise will have this impact.

 - Excitement.
-If your cat is excited because they’ve spotted prey, their eyes will dilate.
+If your cat is excited because she’s spotted prey, her eyes will dilate.

 - Changes to Light.
 Feline eyes are susceptible to light.
 Switch off a light, and your cat’s eyes will widen to absorb what little illumination remains.

 - Pain.
 A short, sharp shock of pain will cause a cat’s eyes to dilate.
-This could be because you stepped on their tail or foot, for example.
+This could be because you stepped on her tail or foot, for example.

 A healthy cat will have pupils that vary in size throughout the day.
-Their eyes should also be bright, and not bloodshot or watery.
+Her eyes should also be bright and not bloodshot or watery.

 Conditions That Cause a Cat’s Eyes to Be Dilated Constantly